Breaking Down the Barriers

 - Physical health awareness in mental health settings, including the management of the acutely unwell and patients with long-term conditions

-- Child and adolescent mental health awareness for GP practices
+- Child and adolescent mental health and learning disabilities awareness for GP practices

 - Child and adolescent learning disabilities awareness for GP practices